What is the Halo system and why it is the best innovation for the safety of F1 drivers

 Accidents in which the Halo proved to be fundamental

-From 2018 to today fortunately Halo has changed to avoid serious consequences for pilots in F1 (and not only), in particular we remember some of the more dangerous accidents from its introduction until 2024:
+From 2018 to today fortunately Halo has made it possible to avoid serious consequences for pilots in F1 (and not only), in particular we remember some of the more dangerous accidents from its introduction until 2024:

-- Tadasuke Makino (Formula 2 2018, Barcelona): another car landed above Makino’s vehicle, the Halo proved incredible robustness, absorbing the energy of the impact and supporting the weight of the opposing car.
+- Tadasuke Makino (Formula 2 2018, Barcelona): a car landed above its vehicle, and the Halo proved incredible robustness, absorbing the energy of the impact and supporting the weight of the opposing car.

-- Charles Leclerc (Grand Prix of Belgium 2018): He has to have the impact with a wheel from Fernando Alonso’s car, preventing her from hitting Leclerc’s helmet.
+- Charles Leclerc (Grand Prix of Belgium 2018): He has to have the impact with a wheel from Fernando Alonso’s car, preventing her from hitting his helmet.

 - Lewis Hamilton (Italian Grand Prix 2021): During a overtaking in which the wheels of the two cars came into contact, it prevented Max Verstappen’s car from hitting Hamilton’s helmet.